-4.9.1 Home businesses and the ability to work remotely is increasingly common meaning many people use their home as the base for their business.
-Provided the primary use of the building remains as a dwelling and the use as a business does not cause disruption to neighbours, planning permission for the change of use may not be required.
-Where this is the case, planning permission may still be required for the creation of additional space for a home business but this will generally be is considered the same as a residential use and should follow the guidance contained within this document.
+4.9.1 The ability to work remotely is increasingly common, meaning many people use their home as the base for their business.
+Provided the building remains as a dwelling and the use as a business does not cause disruption to neighbours, planning permission for the change of use may not be required.
+Where this is the case, planning permission may still be required for the creation of additional space for a home business but this will generally be considered the same as a residential use and should follow the guidance contained within this document.
 Where a plan to use a home business would result in several employees using the premises and/or it could disturb neighbours, planning permission for change of use may be required.
-For further advice please contact the Local Planning Authority as part of the Councils formal pre-application service.
+For further advice please contact the Local Planning Authority as part of the Councils formal preapplication service.